-I like to play Call Of Duty online.
+I like to play Call Of Duty online on this year’s some of the best gaming monitors.
 I find it’s a really good way to get angry and frustrated at inanimate objects.
 I also run a Bit Torrent client on my network.

 I don’t suck at MW2 and I’m not too bad at Black Ops either, but on the PS3 Black Ops has been very unstable to the point of hanging the console.